gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Encrypted Data Chunk Reception {#data-receiving}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the CRYPTO chunk Handler will receive plain Control Chunks and ENCRYPT chunks from the SCTP Header Handler.
-ENCRYPT chunks will be forwarded to the Protection Engine whilst plain Control chunks will be forwarded to SCTP Chunk Handler.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECT PENDING state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
+In such case, the CRYPTO chunk handler will receive plain control chunks and CRYPTO chunks from the SCTP Header Handler.
+CRYPTO chunks will be forwarded to the protection engine whilst plain control chunks will be forwarded to SCTP chunk handler.
-During PROTECT PENDING state, plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.
+During PROTECT PENDING state, plain control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
-Payload from ENCRYPT chunks will be forwarded to the Protection Engine in use for that specific association for decryption, the Protection Engine will return a plain SCTP Payload.
-The Plain SCTP Payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO chunk handler will receive CRYPTO chunks from the SCTP Header Handler.
+Payload from CRYPTO chunks will be forwarded to the protection engine in use for that specific association for decryption, the protection engine will return a plain SCTP Payload.
+The plain SCTP payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

-Depending on the specification for the chosen Protection Engine, when receiving the ENCRYPT chunk header the CRYPTO Cchunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.
+Depending on the specification for the chosen protection engine, when receiving the ENCRYPT chunk header the CRYPTO Chunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.